ozkankomu/ozkanKomu-Case-Study/README.md

 	I used the React testinng Library library for testing.
 You can reach the live version of the codes from the links.
 You can perform the tests from the terminal with " yarn test --coverage " and get the coverage report.
 (While I was working on the Case, I had to take my daughter to the hospital due to a sudden illness.
 Due to the lack of time to complete the case, the Test coverage rate was a little low.
 If requested, I can write Test again with a more detailed and higher coverage rate. )

-	Not: I didn't want to create .env file because Github .env files sometimes give errors.
+	Not: I didn't want to create .env file because sometimes Github cant read .env files so gives errors.
 This is the reason why I use direct    Api URL   and not use .env in my get and post operations.

 ## Project Skeleton